 Through the College (and other organisations) students may apply for bursaries to support intercalated research projects and periods of elective study.

 The model Undergraduate Medical Curriculum was published in September 2014 and provides learning outcomes and competencies linked to the GMC publication, Tomorrows Doctors.

 The following web resources are available to provide general information on pathology which are suitable for undergraduates and was first published in the College Bulletin in January 2014.

-The College runs an annual Summer School for undergraduates interested in a career in pathology.
-The next summer school is being planned for August 2017 - further details to follow
+Five Pathology organisations run an annual Summer School for undergraduates interested in a career in pathology.
+The next summer school is being planned for August 2018 - further details to follow